Grim4Reaper/notes-v2/notes/001_Notes/2023/002_Economics/002_Notes/003_Supply.md

 #### Government regulation
 - Government regulations influence the number of suppliers in the market, which increases or decreases market supply
+- Government regulations can take the form of taxes, tariffs, subsidies and quotas